hisaylama/hisaylama.github.io/index.md

 ---
 Hi, I'm Hisay Lama.
 I'm a Physicist at the Imperial College of London, in the Chemical Engineering department.

-I study probability, information theory, combinatorics, statistics and related things.
-I’m particularly interested in group testing, a problem that models testing a large population for a blood disease that also has applications in communications, computer science, genetics and has been used during the Covid pandemic.
-I’m also interested in ways of coping with interference in large multiuser communications networks.
-I'm also also interested in "discrete probability equivalents" of concepts from continuous probability.
+I study soft-wetting and wrinkling instability in soft materials.
+I’m particularly interested in quantitative research, that enables researcher to understand the properties of soft materials.
+I’m also interested in Machine Learning and Statistical Physics.

 My ORCID is 0000-0002-9347-1586.